tonilopezmr/Game-of-Thrones/README.md

 3. Add parallax effect into detail page

 ###### Once you've finished
-1. Give a watcher permission to [npatarino][npatarino] Github user
-2. Notify by email to npatarino@idealista.com
+1. Notify by email to npatarino@idealista.com
-3. Have a rest after this "beautiful" code
+2. Have a rest after this "beautiful" code

 #License